Jammy2211/PHY2039_2526/content/week4/lecture.md

 ## Reminder

-* Assessment 1 deadline is this Friday 18th at 16:00.
+* Assessment 1 deadline is this Friday 17th at 16:00.

-* Two week gap, then Assessment 2 released on Friday 1st November at 16:00.
+* Two week gap, then Assessment 2 released on Friday 31st October at 16:00.

 ---